BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 \end{figure*}
 -->

-A closer inspection of the top 10 of the TOP500 systems over the same time period is presented as the yellow line in Figure\ \ref{fig:top500-percentage-of-supercomputers-using-accelerators} and shows a greater dependence on accelerators and a corresponding increase in heterogeneity.
+A closer inspection of the top 10 of the TOP500 systems over the same time period is presented as the green long dashed line in Figure\ \ref{fig:top500-percentage-of-supercomputers-using-accelerators} and shows a greater dependence on accelerators and a corresponding increase in heterogeneity.
-In 2012 3 out of the top 10 supercomputers used accelerators to secure a position.
+In 2012, three out of the top 10 supercomputers used accelerators to secure a position.
-From 2013 to 2017 the use of accelerators in these systems was consistently at 40% however in 2018 it jumped to 70%.
+From 2013 to 2017, the use of accelerators in these systems was consistently at 40% however in 2018 it jumped to 70%.
 Since the use of accelerators in the top 10 is much higher than in the rest of the TOP500 (purple line), we can conclude that the use of accelerators gives an edge to the ranking of these systems.
 The general trend of increased use of accelerators throughout all of the TOP500 continues to increase and reinforces the importance of accelerators in this space.
+Another benefit from the increasing dependence on a heterogeneous mix of accelerator devices is improved energy efficiency on these systems.

 <!--
 To further investigate this conclusion a further analysis is presented, the emphasis if placed on the reliance of accelerators to secure the place of the list for these accelerator systems.